-Across the country, too many families do not have access to high-quality early learning and care that will help their children thrive without breaking the bank.
-The cost of child care has increased by 25 percent in the past decade, forcing parents to choose between going to work and paying for child care.
+Across the country, too many families are struggling with finding and affording high-quality early learning and care that will help their children thrive.
+The cost of child care has increased by 25 percent in the past decade, forcing many parents to choose between paying for child care and leaving the workforce altogether.

-In fact, in 33 states and the District of Columbia, infant care costs exceed the average cost of in-state college tuition at public 4-year institutions.
+In fact, in 28 states and the District of Columbia, infant care costs exceed the average cost of in-state college tuition at public 4-year institutions.
 These costs make it difficult for parents to balance the high cost of child care while securing a well-paying job and providing for their family.